Emergencies:

 -

-- The El Paso County Sheriff's Office in March of 2001 was the first Sheriff's Office in the State of Texas to be awarded accreditation from the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).
-Since then, the El Paso County Sheriff's Office has become the fourth recipient of the CALEA TRI-ARC Excellence AWARD (1st in Texas).
+- In 2001, the El Paso County Sheriff’s Office became the first Sheriff’s Office in the State of Texas to be awarded accreditation from the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).
+In 2008, the El Paso County Sheriff’s Office became the fourth recipient of the CALEA Tri-Arc Excellence Award (1st in Texas).
 The CALEA TRI-ARC Excellence Award consists of three Accreditations: Law Enforcement, Public Safety Communications, and Public Safety Training Academy.

 -

-- There are only 55 sheriff's agencies nationwide.
-The El Paso County Sheriff's Department now ranks among these few specially credited departments as having undergone the strict compliance mandates issued by the Commission on Accreditation.
+- There are only 81 CALEA accredited Sheriff’s agencies nationwide.
+The El Paso County Sheriff’s Office ranks among these few specially accredited agencies that have undergone the strict compliance mandates issued by the Commission on Accreditation.

 -